 Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Our report is made solely to you, as a body, in accordance with our agreed terms of engagements, and for no other purpose.
+We report our opinion solely to you, as a body, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.